 Successful undergraduate applicants are paid a stipend of at least £200 per week for a placement of 8-10 weeks during the Universities' summer recess.
 Up to £500 funding is also available to supervisors to use for expenses incurred by the research project.
 Successful candidates will later be encouraged to apply for a NERC-funded PhD in the Environmental Sciences.

-Applications are open for EnvEast's 2018 REP scheme.
+Applications will open in April for EnvEast's 2019 REP scheme.

 Candidates may apply for up to two EnvEast REP projects (see below) each year.
 To apply, candidates should send a C.V., a statement of up to 200 words stating which project you wish to apply for and why, and the name of a member of staff who can vouch for your academic abilities (e.g. your academic adviser/tutor).

-Any enquiries about the EnvEast REP scheme should be sent to David/Alison at email@example.com.
+Any enquiries about the EnvEast REP scheme should be sent to David/Mavis at email@example.com.

 3. Apply by sending a CV (to include an academic referee) and covering letter to firstname.lastname@example.org, by 27 May 2016.
 Separate covering letters should be sent for each project applied for.